-To move a Bus Entry, click and hold on it (the cursor will jump to the nearest electrical hotspot), then move it to the new location – connected Buses and Wires will remain attached.
-While moving the Bus Entry, use the X and Y keys to change the Bus Entry orientation on those axes.
+To move a bus entry, click and hold on it, (the cursor will jump to the nearest electrical hotspot), then move it to the new location.

 The following methods of non-graphical editing are available:

-This method of editing uses the associated Properties panel mode to modify the properties of a Bus Entry object.
+This method of editing uses the Bus Entry dialog to modify the properties of a bus entry object.